Py4Phy/classroom-generator/README.md

 - the appropriate tests themselves
 - the `autograding.json` configuration for the `.github/workflows/classroom/autograding.json`

-The `solutions.yml` file indicates problems with their individual tests.
-For each problem, a subdirectory is made under tests.
+The `generate.yml` file contains data for problems with their individual tests.
+For each problem, a subdirectory is made under `tests/`.
 Each test gets its own test file, point value, and entry in `autograding.yml`.

 At the moment the following is supported: